Banyan VINES: Decline

 By the late 1990s, VINES's once-touted StreetTalk Services's non-flat, non-domain model had lost ground to newer technology, despite its built-in messaging, efficiency and onetime performance edge.
 Banyan was unable to market its product far beyond its initial base of multi-national and government entities.

 The company lost ground in the networking market, and VINES sales dropped.
 Banyan increasingly turned to StreetTalk as a differentiator, eventually porting it to NT as a stand-alone product and offering it as an interface to LDAP systems.

 Banyan continued to operate a closed OS.
 This required hardware manufacturers to submit hardware and driver requirements so that Banyan could write drivers for each peripheral.
 When more open systems with published APIs began to appear, Banyan did not alter their model.
 This made it difficult for client-side support to handle the explosive growth in, for example, printers.
-As competitors began to adopt some of VINES's outstanding wide area networking protocols and services, manufacturers were less inclined to send a unit to Banyan for VINES specific drivers when competitors allowed them to write their own.
+As competitors began to adopt some of VINES's wide area networking protocols and services, manufacturers were less inclined to send a unit to Banyan for VINES specific drivers when competitors allowed them to write their own.

 Dropping the Banyan brand for ePresence in 1999, as a general Internet services company, the firm sold its services division to Unisys in late 2003 and liquidated its remaining holdings in its Switchboard.com subsidiary.